Commit 16c6545d authored by Tom Lane's avatar Tom Lane

 Therefore, functions are necessary to access this network

-connection directly so applications may take
+connection directly so applications may take advantage of this capability.

 </Para>